kataras/iris/FAQ.md

 By people like you, who help us by donating small or large amounts of money.

-Help this project deliver awesome and unique features with the highest possible code quality by donating any amount via [PayPal](https://iris-go.com/donate).
-Your name will be published [here](https://iris-go.com) after your approval via e-mail.
+Help this project deliver awesome and unique features with the highest possible code quality by donating any amount via [PayPal or Stripe](https://iris-go.com/donate).
+Your name will be published [here](https://www.iris-go.com/#review) after your approval via e-mail.